MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/format-of-log-entries-that-are-not-part-of-a-text-log-section.md

 ---
-title: Format of Log Entries That Are Not Part of a Text Log Section
+title: Format of Log Entries that are Not Part of a Text Log Section
 description: Format of Log Entries That Are Not Part of a Text Log Section
 keywords:
 - formats WDK SetupAPI logging